How Does Ear Pinning Correct Protruding Ears?

 How does ear pinning surgery work?

-During Northern Virginia ear pinning at Austin-Weston, which can be performed while the patient is either under local or general anesthesia, your experienced board-certified plastic surgeon will begin by making an incision behind the ear in order to access the cartilage.
+During Northern Virginia ear pinning at Austin-Weston, which can be performed while the patient is either under local or general anesthesia, your experienced plastic surgeon will begin by making an incision behind the ear in order to access the cartilage.
 If needed, cartilage may be removed, resculpted, or repositioned to create a more appealing ear shape and size.
 For patients with asymmetric ears, ear surgery may only be performed on one side, though, oftentimes, the best results are achieved with bilateral surgery.
 To correct protruding ears, permanent sutures are placed to hold the ears in a more natural-looking position closer to the head.
 On average, otoplasty takes about one hour per ear, though this can vary based on the severity of the patient’s concerns, the surgical approach, and other factors.

 How long is the recovery after ear pinning?